Updated: May 30

 We’ve had over 2,200 deaths in Afghanistan, 4,500 deaths in Iraq, 76 in Syria, and 1 in Yemen, and about a million wounded in both conflicts, according to reports.
 Additionally, it’s estimated that 22 veterans a day commit suicide, which, if true, would make 8,030 suicides a year.
 It could be more than that, some estimate as many as 25 a day, which would mean every year there are as many veteran suicides as the amount of troops killed in action or accident in the entirety of the Iraq and Afghanistan wars combined.
 No one knows for absolute certain, nor the precise breakdown of the numbers, it could be veterans of previous wars and not attributable to the current conflicts, and it could be stateside active duty who haven’t seen combat.
 Not that any of that matters per se, it just illustrates that veterans, be they retired, short-termers or active-duty, have issues that don’t appear to be being addressed.

 When Memorial Day comes around, I have a little ritual I do.
 I generally walk a trail, in part in honor of those who physically can’t, to show my gratitude for the mobility it’s so easy to take for granted.
 I pray for the spirits of the dead, and the ones they left behind.
-I usually watch some war movies, such as Saving Private Ryan to Taking Chance (highly recommended if you haven’t seen it) particularly on those I’m not very familiar with.
+I usually watch some war-related movies or documentaries, such as Saving Private Ryan, or ones like Taking Chance (highly recommended if you haven’t seen it).
 This year it was on the Korean War and the Battle for Chosin Reservoir, which was devastating to learn about, though I was heartened to know that some of the veterans felt the South Korean people had prospered with their freedom and had earned their service and sacrifice.
 I watch the concert specials and the specials of the veterans as they reflect on their time in combat, and I think about both what they and their fellow war-fighters went through and how it affected them, and what their families have and are still going through, including families of POW-MIA still unaccounted for.
 And I cry – alot!

 It’s heartbreaking and healing at the same time.
 Some may think it’s some kind of war porn, but it’s not that at all, it’s always with the question ‘Am I worth it?’
 Am I worth their sacrifice?
 I feel that I am not worthy of it – the loss of their lives.
 Not worthy of the breaking of their bodies, and sometimes their minds and spirits, the suffering of the ones who bound their wounds, and of the families they left behind.
 I try to be, but I’m not.
 I couldn’t have made it in the military at the age most signed up, I was such a mess.
-As I mentioned, I was being escorted off the base at their age!
 But I strive to be worthy, and I understand the cost of my freedom.
 And that’s not a shallow type of ‘rah-rah Patriot’ slogan, it’s a fact!
-Someone else, many ‘someone else’s’ have taken my place, have signed up, shown up and volunteered to go all around the world, meeting danger if necessary, in the name of defending America, of defending me.
+Someone else, many someone else’s have taken my place, have signed up, shown up and volunteered to go all around the world, meeting danger if necessary, in the name of defending America, of defending me.

 And it’s easy to wave the flag and sing the Star Spangled Banner and say ‘Thank you for your service’, which of course I do proudly, but in order to feel some bit of worthiness, I also volunteer to serve veterans and I go to veteran functions to demonstrate my gratitude, to put it into action.
-I’m working on a project locally to get a War Horse Memorial at our local Veteran’s Park to go along with the Vietnam War Dog Memorial, to honor our 4-legged Warriors who gave their full measure of service and devotion to their country.
 I try to squeeze out of life what I can, and though I fall short, and waste more time than I should, precious time that they would and did give their lives for, I try.
 It is a noble thing to lay down your life for your neighbor.
 It is a necessary thing to care for those they left behind, and for those who still take up that mantle.

 As a civilian Patriot, Memorial Day reminds me that I owe a debt of gratitude that I must keep forever in my heart and use that to inspire my fight to save the country under that flag they fought for, that their sacrifice not be in vain.